Moradi66/intro-to-android-workshop/Part-2/instructions.md

    ![alt text](screenshots/screenshot00017.png "adding the selector drawable as background")

    We can then adjust the size and spacing of the buttons to make them look a bit better if necessary.

-If you run the app now, you’ll see all your changes on your emulator/phone.

-But nothing happens when you press the buttons!

-Let’s start to make things work - [Part three](../Part-3/instructions.md).

 _Credits_